stm32-periph/stm32f10/Project/STM32F10x_StdPeriph_Examples/ADC/ExtLinesTrigger/readme.txt

 external trigger.

 ADC1 is configured to start regular group channel conversion on EXTI11 event.
-On detection of the first rising edge on PE.11 pin, the conversion of the first regular channel (ADC channel4) is done and its converted value is transfered by DMA to ADC_RegularConvertedValueTab table.
+On detection of the first rising edge on PE.11 pin (PF.11 pin for High-Density Value line), the conversion of the first regular channel (ADC channel4) is done and its converted value is transfered by DMA to ADC_RegularConvertedValueTab table.
 On the following edge detection, the second regular channel (ADC channel14) is automatically converted and its converted value is stored by DMA in the same table.
 The number of transmitted data by DMA, in this example is limited to 64 data.

 The procedure is repeated for both regular channels on each EXTI11 event.
 ADC1 is configured to start injected group channel conversion on EXTI15 event.